 Behaviours What is required (Role-model behaviours and positive contribution to culture).
 Professionalism Behaves in a professional way.
 This includes: personal presentation, respect, respecting and encouraging diversity to cater for wider audiences, punctuality and attitude to colleagues, customers and key stakeholders.
 Adheres to the organisation's code of conduct for professional use of social media.
 Acts as a role model, contributing to team cohesion and productivity - representing the positive aspects of team culture and respectfully challenging inappropriate prevailing cultures.

 Personal qualities Shows exemplary qualities that are valued including integrity, reliability, self-motivation, being pro-active and a positive attitude.
 Motivates others where responsibility is shared.
 Managing performance Takes responsibility for their own work, accepts feedback in a positive way, uses initiative and shows resilience.
 Also takes responsibility for their own development, knows when to ask questions to complete a task and informs their line manager when a task is complete.
 Performs thorough self-assessments of their work and complies with the organisation's procedures.

-their own work and to the organisation.
+Adaptability Is able to accept and deal with changing priorities related to both their own work and to the organisation.